TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 {% include _toc.html %}

 In this lab, you define name bindings and corresponding constraints for MiniJava in NaBL2.
+The concepts you are going to use in NaBL2 are described in the following papers:

+1. P. Neron, A. Tolmach, E. Visser, G. Wachsmuth: [A Theory of Name Resolution](http://swerl.tudelft.nl/twiki/pub/Main/TechnicalReports/TUD-SERG-2015-001.pdf), ESOP 2015
+2. H. van Antwerpen, P. Neron, A. Tolmach, E. Visser, G. Wachsmuth: [A Constraint Language for Static Semantic Analysis based on Scope Graphs](http://swerl.tudelft.nl/twiki/pub/Main/TechnicalReports/TUD-SERG-2015-012.pdf), PEPM 2016

 The official NaBL2 documentation is not entirely up to date.
 It is better to only use the lab description for now.